Health Through Feng Sui

 Click here for Art of Good Health

 Tao is a strategy for living and refers to an energy that flows through everything.
 The Tao is based on a life lived in conformity with the natural way of things – in integrity with the natural path and flow of life.
-When living in this way, the Taoists believe that good health prevails, fulfilment and success is attainable.
+When living in this way, the Taoists believe that good health prevails, fulfillment, and success is attainable.

-So, embodying the Tao, embracing your stillness, staying calm and constantly living within this space has increasing value in our full, sometimes manic lives.
+So, embodying the Tao, embracing your stillness, staying calm, and constantly living within this space has increasing value in our full, sometimes manic lives.
 In this vortex of activity and the often intense demands on our time, it is easy to lose our balance or centeredness.
-When this occurs, we then seek these elements outside of ourselves through various disciplines whether they be Feng Shui, Tai Chi or some form of Meditation.
+When this occurs, we then seek these elements outside of ourselves through various disciplines whether they be Feng Shui, Tai Chi, or some form of Meditation.

 The cultivation of stillness needs to be approached from a number of perspectives.
-If you choose to meditate, this option can be supported through the use of a Buddha Status for focus or Incese to quiet the mind.
+If you choose to meditate, this option can be supported through the use of a Buddha Status for focus or Incense to quiet the mind.

 Either way, the starting point is to ensure that whatever strategy is employed it is on a level that is suitable for each person.
 At the most basic level, a suitable environment is very important.
-With the chaos that exists in people’s lives it is far too challenging to even begin addressing the aspect of harmony in other ways and so Feng Shui is a very effective approach and can be extraordinarily helpful.
+With the chaos that exists in people’s lives, it is far too challenging to even begin addressing the aspect of harmony in other ways and so Feng Shui is a very effective approach and can be extraordinarily helpful.

 Creating balance, so that success prevails through maintaining good mental and physical health within the home and workplace is a sought after aim in Feng Shui.

-Whilst Feng Shui is only one part of the solution, when properly applied, it provides the framework for change to be cultivated.
+Whilst Feng Shui is only one part of the solution when properly applied, it provides the framework for change to be cultivated.